 When I talk about skincare ritual, I don’t mean having cabinets and drawers full of products, spending hours laboring over your appearance, or buying into all of the false promises of the many industries looking to profit off of you (usually by making you feel insecure, small, anxious, inferior, etc.).

-Rituals are NOT about control and rigidity.
+The right rituals are NOT about control and rigidity.
 They shouldn't lead to anxiety or be motions you slog through without joy.
 They aren’t even about looking good.
 You can look good and still feel like shit.
-So why?
+So what's the point?
 On the contrary, when you feel amazing, you'll look amazing too.

-As I practice my own rituals, all of the insecurities I accumulated from media and marketing are falling away, allowing me to find a truer self, someone I actually like.
+As I practice my own rituals, all of the insecurities I accumulate from media and marketing begin to fall away, allowing me to find a truer self, someone I actually like.

-You'll know you're on the right track to finding your ritual when you're calmer and brighter, you'll almost feel your brain waking up and honing in.
+You'll know you're on the right track to finding your rituals when you're calmer and brighter.
+You'll almost feel your brain waking up and honing in.
 Those tired, dull places within will start to speak again, to shine.
 Joy will come in everyday simple moments.
 And eventually, you'll be able to embrace who you really are and give yourself the support and nourishment you need.

 Maybe it’s my age (nearing 40) or the inevitable outcome of neglecting my skin, but I began to look so tired and dull, and sad.
 I starting buying more make-up to look alive at all.
 My skin was dry, from my scalp down to my feet, and my hands looked like I was almost 60 rather than 40.
 I responded by throwing random creams and products at my skin, and when they didn’t help much, I thought that only confirmed their uselessness.